 Inside, red pillows and a red poinsettia make the sunroom festive.

-The living room is decked in gold balls, a white poinsettia, and
+The living room is decked in gold balls, a white poinsettia, and my choir of carolers.

 The library sports a small feather tree and